Bangkok beaches are closer than you may realise.

 Until my recent visit, I did not realise that Koh Lan had some of the best beaches near Bangkok and you can even stay overnight at some of them.

-Not only does Koh Lan have great beaches, but the water clarity has to be seen to be believed.
+Not only does Koh Lan have a selection of the most beautiful Bangkok beaches, but the water clarity has to be seen to be believed.

 It seems the further you go off the coast of Pattaya, the clearer the water becomes.